 - Food to Try in Kauai

 - Ching Young Village

 Kauai, or “The Garden Island”, comes in at Hawaii’s fourth largest island encompassing over 560 square miles.
 A true Hawaiian treasure, Kauai is also the oldest of the state’s main islands.
 Its name has a few translations and possible meanings.
 One more popular translation comes from the legend of Hawaiʻiloa who was believed to discover the island and name it after his favorite son.

 The island itself can be divided into five regions each offering their own unique experiences and adventures.

-- The North Shore is laced with expansive mountains and a unique mix of greenery and warm beaches.
+- North Shore – Laced with expansive mountains and a unique mix of greenery and warm beaches.

-- East Side, known as Royal Coconut Coast, is home to groves of coconut palms, historic sites, and luxury resorts.
+- East Side – Known as Royal Coconut Coast, the East Side is home to groves of coconut palms, historic sites, and luxury resorts.

 If you’ve been searching for a tropical island retreat that offers warm and sunny beaches as well as cool elevated mountainous regions, Kauai is the answer.

 Top Things To Do On Kauai